schmidt-daniela/eyetracking_aoi/README.md

 ## Problem

 Did a participant pay visual attention towards an (static) image on the screen?
-A well-established approach to encounter this question is to assess (for each unit of time) whether the participant's gaze coordinates fell within the area of interest (AOI\*) or not.
+A well-established approach to encounter this question is to assess (for each unit of time) whether the participant's gaze coordinates fell within the area of interest (AOI[^1]) or not.
 As this is normally done offline (after data collection), researcher need to inspect the visual image to identify the coordinates defining their AOI and write appropriate code.
 The functions provided in this repository simplify this process.
 By only providing an image as input, a column is added to the eye tracking data containing information on whether the gaze fell within the AOI of the image or not (per unit of time) (function: **addAOI**).
 Moreover, coordinates, width, and height of the AOI can be extracted (function: **extractAOIParameter**).

-*\* = often defined as the most narrow rectangle covering the image.*
+[^1] *= often defined as the most narrow rectangle covering the image.*

 ## Requirements